-At Whitecliffe Academy and Whitecliffe 2 year old provision, we strive to provide a good education for all our children.
+At Lingdale Primary and Lingdale 2 year old provision, we strive to provide a good education for all our children.
 (Article 28 and 29) The Head teacher, staff and governors will work very hard to build positive relationships with parents and carers.
 However, the school is obliged to have procedures in place in case there are complaints from parents and carers.
 The following sets out the procedures we will follow in such cases.

 If any parent is unhappy with the education or care their child is receiving, or have any concerns about the school or child care, we encourage them to talk to the child’s class teacher or the room leader in the 2 year old provision immediately.
 We deal with all complaints in accordance with procedures laid down by the Local Authority.